Staff Member: Reverend Grzegorz (Gregory) Jaworowski

 Reverend Grzegorz (Gregory) Jaworowski

-Fr.
-Gregory’s spiritual formation began with his very religious family in Szczuczyn , Poland where he was born.
-His family all still live in Europe, his four brothers, one sister, five nieces and four nephews all in Poland and Berlin.
+Father Gregory’s spiritual formation began with his very religious family in Szczuczyn , Poland where he was born.
+His family all still live in Europe, his four brothers, one sister, five nieces, and four nephews all in Poland and Berlin.

-Fr.
-Gregory is very positive about his new assignment at St Anthony.
+Father Gregory is very positive about his assignment at St Anthony Church.
 He would like to continue to build a family and a community within the Parish.
 He would like us to pray together but also have a good time together as a parish family.

 He refers to this quote by Mother Teresa to help guide him at times: “Let no one ever come to you without leaving better and happier.
 Be the living expression of God’s kindness: kindness in your face, kindness in your eyes, kindness in your smile.”

-In his free time, Fr.
-Gregory likes to ski and swim, he enjoys nature, walking and being outside.
-He is also looking forward to discovering the area around St Anthony and Prospect!
+In his free time, Father Gregory likes to ski and swim, he enjoys nature, walking and being outside!